 On August 1, 2005, the Company, through Hercules Funding Trust I, an affiliated statutory trust, executed a \$100 million securitized credit facility (the "Citigroup Facility") with Citigroup Global Markets Realty Corp. ("Citigroup").
 The Company's ability to make draws on the Citigroup Facility expires on August July 31, 2006 unless extended prior to such date for an additional 364-day period with the lenders' consent.
 If the Citigroup Facility is not extended, any principal amounts then outstanding will be amortized over a six-month period through a termination date in January.
 The Citigroup Facility will be collateralized by loans from the Company's portfolio companies, and includes an advance rate of approximately 55% of eligible loans.
-Interest on borrowings under the Citigroup Facility and will be paid monthly and will be charged at one-month LIBOR plus a spread of 1.65%.
+Interest on borrowings under the Citigroup Facility will be paid monthly and will be charged at one-month LIBOR plus a spread of 1.65%.
 The Company also paid a loan origination fee equal to 0.25% of the Citigroup Facility and will be subject to an unused commitment fee of 0.25%.
-The Citigroup Facility to certain dollar amounts, to concentrations in certain geographic regions and industries, to certain loan grade classifications, to certain security interests, and to certain interest payment terms.
+The Citigroup Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Citigroup Facility to certain dollar amounts, to concentrations in certain geographic regions and industries, to certain loan grade classifications, to certain security interests, and to certain interest payment terms.